lightbend/kafka-streams-scala/kafka-stream-q-example-dsl/README.md

 ### Build the Libraries

 You'll need to build the Scala API library, `kafka-scala-s`, and the interactive queries library, `kafka-scala-q`.
-Change to each of those directories and run the SBT command `sbt publishLocal`, which compiles the code, creates archives, and "publishes" them to your local _ivy2_ repository.
+Change to each of those directories and run the SBT command `sbt -mem 1500 publishLocal`, which compiles the code, creates archives, and "publishes" them to your local _ivy2_ repository.
 Note that Scala 2.12.4 and Kafka 1.0.0 are used.

 ### Start ZooKeeper and Kafka